AlexBestoso/HuffmanCoding/c++/README.md

 Development Notes :

+Today we're focused on the unpack header, and are unpacking the container size.

 there is a condtion where we get a decompression failure.

 We need to modify the compression header structure.